yuzhe-chen/yuzhe-chen.github.io/_pages/about.md

 latest_posts:
   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new post items
   limit: 3 # leave blank to include all the blog posts
 ---

-Yuzhe (Julian) Chen (13 years) is a `rising sophomore` at Langley High School in Virginia.
-He is currently studying piano with [Dr. Dmitri Nazarenko](google.com), music theory with [Ms. Lora Baronian](google.com), and violin with [Ms. Olga Khroulevitch](google.com).

-Julian has won several awards in piano and violin competitions, including the 51st Annual Joseph and Goldie Feder Memorial String Competition (2022), the `Kaufman Music Center International Youth Piano Competition` (2022) the AAMS International Competition (2022), the `MTNA Piano Competition` (2023, 2024), and the James A. Bland Piano Scholarship Competition (2025).

-Julian is enthusiastic about performing on stage.
-His most recent performances include playing at the Kennedy Center’s Millennium Stage, the `Kaufman Center’s Merkin Hall`, the UMBC’s Earl and Darielle Linehan Concert Hall, and the Beethoven House in Bonn.

-In addition to music, Julian likes `reading science fiction, painting, sculpting, and hiking`.
-He speaks `English, French, and Chinese`, and is looking forward to practicing his research skills at the MSOM conference in London in the upcoming summer.
+Julian is a musician, an amateur photographer, a booknerd, and an avid LEGO builder.
+Julian is currently a fellow at the NSO Youth Fellowship Program, a performance-oriented training program designed for serious music students.
+He has been the MTNA Maryland State Winner for the past two years, and he was the Eastern Division (comprising New England, Pennsylvania, and Maryland) Alternate in 2024.
+As the winner of the 2022 Kaufman Music Center International Competition and the 2023 AAMS Piano Competition, Julian has performed at venues such as the Kennedy Center and Merkin Hall.
+Julian is also a member of the Tacy Foundation, a non-profit organization dedicated to helping our elderly community through the power of music, where he regularly performs at senior assisted living centers.
+He spends his free time hiking, taking scenic photographs, and playing with LEGO--that is, if he isn't reading a book.